k21971/EvilHack/doc/evilhack-changelog.md

   Valley of the Dead
 - Fix: dmonsfree with artifacts that cause explosive damage when thrown
 - Fix: could not retame pets that had lost tameness
+- Slight adjustment to AC bonus for Druids wearing wooden armor